isaacTadela/spring-boot/README.md

+# Inventory microservice
 Spring-boot application with a REST controller, which expose a Swagger API catalog

+## Built With
-The following is a job qualification exercise which uses following technologies:
+The following technologies:

 - Java
 - Spring boot